 Once you are signed up, then the back end should look like this:

 Note: I went with Teelaunch because of their pricing meaning higher ROI.
-There are many print on demand services that integrate with shopify that you may want to use for this method.
+But there are many printing on-demand services that integrate with Shopify that you may want to use for this method.